Wildboar-Software/directory/apps/meerkat-docs/docs/authorization.md

 ACI items may be deleted from the `ACIItem` table.

-Note that Meerkat DSA will have to be restarted for this change to take effect, since the ACI items may still be cached in memory.
+Note that Meerkat DSA may have to be restarted for this change to take effect, since the ACI items may still be cached in memory.

+Another way you can "delete" an ACI item is by changing the `active` column in the `ACIItem` table in the database to `FALSE` for that ACI item.

 ## Access Controls in Hierarchical Operational Bindings